Arctic Oscillation and Polar Vortex Analysis and Forecasts

 This week

-The AO is predicted to be negative this week (Figure 1) with mostly positive geopotential height anomalies across the Arctic and with mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
-With predicted positive geopotential height anomalies across Greenland (Figure 2), the NAO is predicted to be negative this week as well.
+The AO is predicted to be positive this week with the possible excetion of Wednesday (Figure 1) with mostly negative geopotential height anomalies across the Arctic and with mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
+With predicted negative geopotential height anomalies across Greenland (Figure 2), the NAO is predicted to be positive this week.

-This week, weakening ridging/positive geopotential height anomalies across Greenland will allow recent troughing/negative geopotential height anomalies across much of Europe to dissipate with ridging/positive geopotential height anomalies spreading across Europe (Figures 2).
-This pattern favors normal to above normal temperatures across most of Europe including the UK with normal to below normal temperatures lingering across parts of Western Europe (Figure 3).
-This week ridging/positive geopotential height anomalies are predicted to dominate much of Asia with the exceptions of deep troughing/negative geopotential height anomalies across Western Asia and weaker troughing in China (Figure 2).
-This pattern favors widespread normal to above normal temperatures across much of Asia with normal to below normal temperatures limited to Western Russia and much of China (Figure 3).
+This week, troughing/negative geopotential height anomalies across Greenland will support ridging/positive geopotential height anomalies across much of Europe this week with the exception of troughing/negative geopotential height anomalies across Northwestern Europe forced by ridging/positive geopotential height anomalies centered near Iceland (Figures 2).
+This pattern favors normal to above normal temperatures across much of Europe with the exception of normal to below normal temperatures across Northern and Western Europe including the UK (Figure 3).
+This weekthe predicted pattern across Asia is ridging/positive geopotential height anomalies in Central Siberia sandwiched by troughing/negative geopotential height anomalies across Western Siberia and Northeastern Asia with more ridging/positive geopotential height anomalies across Southern Asia (Figure 2).
+This pattern favors normal to above normal temperatures across much of Asia with normal to below normal temperatures across Western Siberia and Western Kazakhstan and parts of Northeastern Asia including Eastern Siberia (Figure 3).

-The pattern this week across North America is troughing/negative geopotential height anomalies across Alaska and western North America forcing ridging/positive geopotential height anomalies across Eastern Canada and the Eastern US (Figure 2).
-This pattern will favor normal to below normal temperatures across Alaska, Western Canada and the Western US with normal to above normal temperatures across Eastern Canada and the Eastern US (Figure 3).
+This week predicted troughing/negative geopotential height across Alaska and Northern Canada with ridging/positive geopotential height anomalies across Canada and extending south into the Western and Eastern US with more troughing/negative geopotential height anomalies across the Central US will create a mostly zonal flow pattern across North America (Figure 2).
+This pattern will favor normal to below normal temperatures across Alaska, Northern Canada, and the Central US with normal to above normal temperatures across Southern Canada and the Western and Eastern US (Figure 3).

-Troughing will support above normal rainfall across the parts of Western and Southern Europe and Southeast Asia with normal to below normal rainfall elsewhere across Eurasia this week (Figure 4).
-Troughing will support above normal rainfall across southern Alaska, the Western US and the US Plains with normal to below normal rainfall across the interior of North America and the US East Coast this week (Figure 4).
+Troughing will support above normal rainfall across Western Europe, Western Siberia, parts of Northeast Asia, the Tibetan Plateau and Southeast Asia with normal to below normal rainfall elsewhere across Eurasia this week (Figure 4).
+Troughing will support above normal rainfall across the Western Alaska, Central Canada, the Central US (enhanced by the remnants of Beryl) and the US East Coast with normal to below normal rainfall across the remainder of North America this week (Figure 4).

 Near-Mid Term